Ice Hockey Tasmania

-The Ice Hockey Tasmania Incorporated, currently trading as Ice Hockey Tasmania is the governing body of ice hockey in Tasmania, Australia.
+Ice Hockey Tasmania Incorporated, currently trading as Ice Hockey Tasmania, is the governing body of ice hockey in Tasmania, Australia.
 Ice Hockey Tasmania is a branch of Ice Hockey Australia.

 History

 The First Ice Rink

-The first ice hockey rink built in Moonah, an inner suburb of Hobart at 7 Main Road, Moonah.
+The first ice hockey rink was built in Moonah, an inner suburb of Hobart, at 7 Main Road, Moonah.
 The surface was a standard international size of 16000sq ft, measuring 85 ft x 185 ft and contained suitable plant to enable the production of block ice for public consumption and provide cool storage lockers to store fruit and other perishable goods.
 The formation of Tasmanian Glaciarium Ltd. into a public company occurred on 6 July 1950.
 The Rink differed from any other rinks built in Australia as it was the only open air rink at the time.

 The rink was opened on 23 October 1950 by the Premier of Tasmania, Robert Cosgrove after being introduced by the Managing director of Tasmanian Glaciarium Ltd. Mr. R.L.
 Worsley to the thousands in attendance.